Tag Archives: choosing an erp solution

 Conclusion

-After having implemented ERP solutions for many years we have learned that the Cloud ERP vs On-Premise ERP decision comes down to a understanding your specific business requirements and propensity to adopt two distinct technology adoption models.
+After having implemented ERP solutions for many years we have learned that the On-Premise ERP vs Cloud ERP decision comes down to an understanding of your specific business requirements and propensity to adopt two distinct technology adoption models.

 On one side you have your monthly ongoing “pay as you go” model, the Cloud ERP option.
 Here, the reduced upfront cost and included ERP maintenance are the main advantages.

-On the opposite side you have your On-Premise ERP deployment.
-In this instance the ERP software and infrastructure resides at your office location and you own all the related setup and ongoing maintenance tasks.
+On the opposite side, you have your On-Premise ERP deployment.
+In this instance, the ERP software and infrastructure reside at your office location and you own all the related setup and ongoing maintenance tasks.

 In conclusion, our key advise for choosing between Cloud ERP vs On-Premise ERP is to ask lots of questions, get the right answers and then decide which options are best for your business.